ryankinney33/ece435/README.md

 # ECE 435 Homework
-Assignments are in their individual repositories
+Assignments are in their individual directories